 You can find all the info about opening hours, fees, etc at THIS LINK.
 It cost us a whopping $5.80 for two of us and the toddler was free.
-(In 2017 use your FREE Parks Canada Pass!
-You pick it up right on site if you don’t already have one.)
+As of January 1, 2018, admission to Parks Canada places for youth 17 and under is free!

 You can read about some of the history of the site HERE before going, and there are interpretive signs along the paths and beside the ruins.

 There are various events going on throughout the summer including Canada Day festivities; Parks Day and Archaeology Month.
 There are also various family activities including a Family Corner, GPS treasure hunt and a Beat the Clock (a race against the clock to photograph items).
 Read more HERE!